jobin-sun/Local-Codeskulptor/README.md

 Local-Codeskulptor
 ==================

-A Tool to make Codeskulptor work offline .
+A Tool to make Codeskulptor works offline .

 Documentation
 -------------